CS130-W20/fuse-mobile-app/README.md

 `e2e` - Contains code related to our end to end frontend testing with detox.
 `tests` -

+## Development Workflow
+Upon cloning, run `npm run setup` to setup the githooks.
+There are two githooks being used in this repository:
+- `post-merge`: runs `npm run setup` to update the githooks locally after merging with another branch
+- `pre-commit`: runs the linting and testing scripts, only allowing a commit that passes testing and style guide

 ## Installation/Build Instructions
 1. Clone the repository onto your local computer
 2. `cd` into the repository.